gkomorowska/MVCGrid.Net-with-Post/README.md

 * gracefully degrades on older browsers (works on IE8)
 * Built-in exporting to csv
 * Filtering support with minimal client-side code
+* Allows to use Post while reloading grid (this disables browser navigation) for specified grids

 ## Usage